Category Archives: Dee Wallace

 He’s also quite brave to undertake such an undertaking as remaking the legendary slasher film Halloween from 1978.

-The results of his 2007 effort simply titled Halloween is a mixed effort but props to him for having the balls to try.
+The results of his 2007 effort, titled Halloween, are a mixed effort, but props to him for having the guts to try.

-Similar to other horror films he has directed, and his music, there is brutality and rawness mixed with nastiness and a grim outlook.
-He wisely focuses on the character of Michael Meyers but fulfills too much backstory for my liking.
+As with other horror films he has directed and his music, there is brutality and rawness mixed with nastiness and a grim outlook.
+He wisely focuses on the character of Michael Myers, but fills in too much backstory for my liking.

 Part of the appeal of the crazed killer is his mysteriousness.